 Diverter Valves 101

 A three-handled faucet type has two handles to control hot and cold water and a third handle to control the diverter valve and direct water to either a tub spout or a shower head.

 The separate hot and cold handles indicate cartridge or compression faucet designs.
 If a diverter valve sticks, if water flow is weak, or if water runs out of the tub spout when the flow is directed to the showerhead, the diverter needs to be repaired or replaced.

 Most diverter valves are similar to either compression or cartridge faucet valves, says the experts at Mr. Rooter Plumbing of Olympia.
 Compression-type diverters can be repaired, but cartridge types should be replaced.

-Mr. Rooter Tips to Share
+Mr. Rooter Tips for Fixing Faucets

 Tip #1 Two-handle and single-handle types use a gate diverter that is operated by a pull lever or knob on the tub spout.

 Tip #2 Although gate diverters rarely need repair, the lever occasionally may break, come loose, or refuse to stay in the UP position.

 Tip #3 To repair a gate diverter set in a tub spout, replace the entire spout.

 Step #1 Apply a ring of plumber's putty around the base of the faucet body.
 (Some faucets use a gasket that does not require plumber's putty - read the manufacturer's directions carefully.)